 - Concerns about quality control.

 Out of all the splitting axes, the Husqvarna 28 inch model is the most popular.
-It includes a fiber reinforced PA shaft that adds durability and rustic appeal.
+It includes a fibre-reinforced PA shaft that adds durability and rustic appeal.
 The axe head is coated with a non-stick coating to reduce friction while chopping timber logs, reducing axe wear and tear.

 Designed for perfect weight distribution and balance.
 When used with regular splitting wedges, it can be used as a hammer.